 Being an entrepreneur isn't easy.
-Not only are you responsible for your business, including sales, customer service, marketing and more, you're your own boss.
+Not only are you responsible for your business, including sales, customer service, marketing and more, you're also your own boss.
 In other words, you're the one paying yourself – and it's not always a steady income.

-Anthony Addesso, owner of Anthony Addesso Architecture, asked the Business.com community the best way to pay yourself as a business owner: "Being the owner of a services company, I was wondering if it is better to pay myself with a paycheck, or have tax deductions taken out of each pay check, or just take a draw and try to figure out the taxes on my own and pay them quarterly?"
+Anthony Addesso, owner of Anthony Addesso Architecture, asked the business.com community the best way to pay yourself as a business owner: "Being the owner of a services company, I was wondering if it is better to pay myself with a paycheck, or have tax deductions taken out of each paycheck, or just take a draw and try to figure out the taxes on my own and pay them quarterly?"

-This topic is heavily discussed on Business.com.
+This topic is heavily discussed on business.com.
 After speaking with experts, we outlined tips and steps to paying yourself as an entrepreneur.

 You'll also have your own business account and credit card, separating your personal finances from business expenses, she added.

-"Basically, every entrepreneur should have a Sub-S or LLC corporation, not only for liability protection, but so they can set up a SEP-IRA or other retirement vehicles," added Terence Michael, president and executive producer of 100% Terry Cloth, Inc. "This way they really are paying themselves first, but in a tax-deferred or tax-deductible method."
+"Basically, every entrepreneur should have a sub S or LLC corporation, not only for liability protection, but so they can set up a SEP-IRA or other retirement vehicles," added Terence Michael, president and executive producer of 100% Terry Cloth Inc. "This way, they really are paying themselves first, but in a tax-deferred or tax-deductible method."

-Nate Masterson, marketing manager for Maple Holistics, offered two popular ways to pay yourself:
+Nate Masterson, marketing manager for Maple Holistics, offered two popular ways to pay yourself.

 According to Masterson, when a small business owner pays themselves, it's called an owner's draw.
-Owners of LLCs and partnerships aren't payed through regular wages; instead, they're paid with owner's draws, which aren't taxed until later, he said.
+Owners of LLCs and partnerships aren't paid through regular wages; instead, they're paid with owner's draws, which aren't taxed until later, he said.